- Lisa Lou

 Where to put your hat during the anthem (or another ceremonial event):

 Remove your hat with your right hand and place your hat over your heart.
 You may also set your hat on a chair.
-It’s up to you.
+It is up to you.

 When entering an establishment, ask if they have a hat rack.
 If not, place your hat on a nearby chair.
 Do not put your hat on a table.
 Why?
 For the same reason women should never put their purse on a table.
 Hygiene!

 Most hat rules for men have not changed throughout history.
 The biggest change in hat etiquette has been for women.
-Women are still not required to remove their hat when they enter a building, unless they are wearing a unisex covering.
+Even today, women do not need to remove their hat when they enter a building unless they are wearing a unisex covering.
 An example would be a baseball cap.
-This is a type of hat that can be worn by both men and women; therefore, a woman is expected to remove this type of hat.
+This is a hat worn by both men and women; therefore, a woman is expected to remove this type of hat.
 The easiest way to remember this is when wearing a unisex hat, women should follow the same rules as men.

 Example: If a woman is attending a ballgame in her baseball cap and the national anthem is played, she should remove her hat.
 Why?
 She is wearing a unisex covering.

 Let’s wrap this up and make it simple.
 Men, remove your hats.
 Women, remove your unisex hats.
-If you can’t remember…remove your hat.
+If you cannot remember…remove your hat.

 Together with you,